 School Programs at Kennedy Krieger:

-Provides comprehensive services and effective preparation to kindergarten through eighth grade students who will be seeking a diploma or certificate at the high school level
+Provides comprehensive services and effective preparation to kindergarten through eighth grade students who will be seeking a diploma or certificate at the high school level.
+Students participate in a program building essential skills based on standards and curricula identified by the Maryland State Department of Education.

 - Public School Partnership Program